hxzvx/Privacy-Policies-in-Educational-AI/README.md

 │   └── Contains output files generated from the analysis, such as readability scores.
 │
 ├── scripts/
-│   └── Contains Python scripts used for data processing, text extraction, and readability evaluation.
+│   └── Contains Python scripts used for text extraction, readability evaluation, and legal compliance.
 │
 ├── urls/
 │   └── Contains text files with privacy policy URLs used in the project.